 Suffice it to say, the Mormons were not, at least in the beginning, all too concerned with the happenings on the eastern slope, by this time referred to as "Washoe" after the local Indian tribe.
 In the void, "[t]here was little law in the territory," and "treachery seemed to have been the controlling influence."
 One early settler described Washoe thusly: "All kinds of roguery is going on here; men are doing nothing else but steal horses, cattle, and mules."
+26

 In time, the Mormons would exert their authority by setting up various county structures and government systems, including courts.
-The Mormons named one of their own, Orson Hyde, as the judge of the Carson region, but his authority was never truly recognized in Washoe.
-A series of failed attempts was made to annex the Carson region to California rather than be under the control of people who owed their allegiance to a religious structure over 500 miles away.
-This was a time of heightened anti-Mormonism and most of the people of Washoe preferred handling local justice on their own.
-"Newcomers complained that they were not dealt with fairly under Utah's justice system" and "that the Mormons received favorable treatment."
-The people of Washoe also felt defenseless in the face of what they believed to be a biased justice system, as Brigham Young - the head of the Mormons - moved settlers into Washoe to "insure election results."
+The Mormons named one of their own, Orson Hyde,27 as the judge of the Carson region, but his authority was never truly recognized in Washoe.
+A series of failed attempts was made to annex the Carson region to California rather than be under the control of people who owed their allegiance to a religious structure over 500 miles away.28 This was a time of heightened anti-Mormonism and most of the people of Washoe preferred handling local justice on their own.
+"Newcomers complained that they were not dealt with fairly under Utah's justice system" and "that the Mormons received favorable treatment."29 The people of Washoe also felt defenseless in the face of what they believed to be a biased justice system, as Brigham Young - the head of the Mormons - moved settlers into Washoe to "insure election results."30 battle.
+Though the United States/Mormon war never materialized, it did create a vacuum in how governmental affairs were being conducted.
+Washoe was again left alone, for the most part, to run its own affairs.

-The situation deteriorated in 1856 when an "armed mob of Mormons drove a U.S. District Judge from the territory" and began to defy other United States laws.
+The situation deteriorated in 1856 when an "armed mob of Mormons drove a U.S. District Judge from the territory"31 and began to defy other United States laws.
 Believing the Mormons to be in open rebellion, then U.S. President James Buchanan sent troops toward Salt Lake expecting a war.
 Brigham Young called home all Mormons in anticipation of an epic